mkleinsasser/ops-exercise/README.md

 ##Approach

 1. Wordpress on a LEMP stack with HHVM (up to /wp-admin/install.php)
-2. mysql and nginx deployed with wrapper cookbooks and LWRP
+1. mysql and nginx deployed with wrapper cookbooks and LWRP
-3. db passwords injected from encrypted data bag
+1. db passwords injected from encrypted data bag

-4. Simple, and I mean bare bones, linux policy wrapper cookbook
+1. Simple, and I mean bare bones, linux policy wrapper cookbook that:
-5. Install a couple system packages
+1. Installs a couple system packages
+1. ssh-hardening and os-hardening with out of the box defaults
-6. Create an ops group and add one user (matt) with public key
+1. Create an ops group and add one user (matt) with public key

-7. Grant the ops group limited sudo rights to manage nginx as root
+1. Grant the ops group limited sudo rights to manage nginx as root
-8. After provisioning, browse to [http://localhost:8080/] and you should be redirected to the Wordpress setup utility
+1. After provisioning, browse to [http://localhost:8080/] and you should be redirected to the Wordpress setup utility

 ```
 Add a public key to cookbooks/ops-linux/templates/default/authorized_keys/matt.erb